sonidhruv26/Admin-Dashboard/README.md

 - **Search Functionality**: Includes a search bar in the navbar, allowing users to perform quick searches within the dashboard.

 - **Bootstrap Framework**: Integrates Bootstrap to streamline the design and layout of components, providing a consistent and visually appealing appearance.

+## Contribution

+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your contribution.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Submit a pull request.

 ## Live Website

 You can access the live version of the Admin Dashboard [here](https://sonidhruv26.github.io/Admin-Dashboard).